 About Haselkorn & Thibaut, P.A.

 Haselkorn and Thibaut, P.A. is a nationwide law firm specializing in handling investment fraud and securities arbitration cases.
-The law firm has offices in Palm Beach, Florida, on Park Avenue in New York and Phoenix, Arizona, Houston, Texas, and Cary, North Carolina.
+The law firm has offices in Palm Beach, Florida, on Park Avenue in New York, Phoenix, Arizona, Houston, Texas, and Cary, North Carolina.
 The two founding partners have 45 years of legal experience.

 Haselkorn & Thibaut, P.A. has filed numerous (private arbitration) customer disputes with FINRA for customers who suffered investment losses relating to issues similar to those matters mentioned above.
 Typically, there are no depositions involved, and those cases are usually handled on contingency with no recovery, no fee terms.